 Wagoner Man Pleads Guilty To Methamphetamine Distribution

-Muskogee, Oklahoma - The United States Attorney’s Office for the Eastern District of Oklahoma, announced that CHRIS FREDERICK SKADAL, a/k/a "Clint", age 44, of Wagoner, Oklahoma, pled guilty to Possession with Intent to Distribute Methamphetamine, in violation of Title 21, United States Code, Sections 841(a)(1) and 841(b)(1)(C) and a Drug Forfeiture.
+Muskogee, Oklahoma - The United States Attorney’s Office for the Eastern District of Oklahoma, announced that on March 25, 2014, MAURICIO ORTIZ-VARGAS, a/k/a MAURICIO ORTIZ, a/k/a MAURICIO HERNANDEZ-CHAVEZ, a/k/a MAURICIO HERNANDEZ, age 36, of Wagoner, Oklahoma, pled guilty to Conspiracy to Possess with intent to Distribute and Distribute 500 grams or more of a methamphetamine mixture, in violation of Title 18, United States Code, Sections 846, 841(a)(1) and 841(b)(1)(A).

-The charges are a result from an investigation by the Wagoner Police Department and the Drug Enforcement Administration.
+The charge is a result from an investigation by the Oklahoma Highway Patrol, the Drug Enforcement Administration and the Department of Homeland Security Investigations – Immigration and Customs Enforcement.
 The defendant was indicted in June, 2013.

-The Honorable Steven P. Shreder, Magistrate Judge in the United States District Court for the Eastern District of Oklahoma, in Muskogee, presided over the hearing.
+The Honorable Ronald A. White, District Judge in the United States District Court for the Eastern District of Oklahoma, in Muskogee, accepted the defendant’s plea and ordered the completion of a presentence investigation report.
 The defendant will remain in the custody of the United States Marshal Service pending sentencing.

 The statutory range of punishment is not less than 10 years imprisonment, and/or up to a $10,000,000.00 fine.
 Assistant United States Attorney Shannon Henson represented the United States.